 The care recipient also must have a "serious health condition".
 This is loosely defined, but suffice to say that most conditions impacting aging individuals will qualify.
 For example, Alzheimer's, dementia, stroke, or any other chronic conditions that require regular treatment by a health care provider will make the care recipient eligible.

 How can I use my FMLA?
 The FMLA offers up to 12 weeks of unpaid leave.
-For military personnel, this is extended up to 26 weeks (called military caregiver leave).
+To care for military personnel, this is extended up to 26 weeks (called military caregiver leave).
 During this period, their health care coverage is preserved.
 One can take their FMLA leave continuously or intermittently.
 Continuous leave is leave taken all at once.
-Ax example would be three successive weeks of leave taken to care for a loved one who is recovering from major surgery.
-Intermittent leave is leave taken as several, separate blocks of time and may include occasional hourly or daily absences from work.
+An example would be three successive weeks of leave taken to care for a loved one who is recovering from major surgery.
+Intermittent leave is leave that is taken as several separate blocks of time and may include occasional hourly or daily absences from work.
 For example, one could take leave at a rate of one day each week for 12 months (which equals approximately 12 weeks total).
 While on leave, the individual's job (or a job of similar pay, benefits and responsibilities) is held for them.
 Their healthcare insurance coverage is also maintained for them.
 However, they do not receive payment for the hours or days they do not work.

 How do I apply for FMLA leave?
 If you are eligible for FMLA leave, you must provide your employer with at least 30 days' advance notice of your intention to take leave.
 Your employer may require you to use any paid leave you have accrued before you take FMLA leave.
 However, any paid leave you take will not count against the 12 weeks' unpaid leave you are entitled to under the FMLA.
 If your need for leave is unforeseeable, you must notify your employer of your intention to take your leave as soon as you can.